-Acupressure is a form of complementary or alternative medicine.
-It follows the same fundamental principles as acupuncture.
-Both acupressure and acupuncture involve stimulating pressure points along energy lines that run through the body.
+Acupressure involves stimulating pressure points along energy lines that run through the body.
 Acupuncturists refer to these as meridian lines.
 Acupressure may be able to activate pressure points for headache relief.

 Unlike acupuncture, which uses thin needles, acupressure involves applying physical pressure to activate pressure points.